oracle05/ultracoldatoms/_pages/about.md

   - /about/
   - /about.html
 ---
 We are researchers working on ultracold atoms.
 Antonio Muñoz Mateo is an independent researcher living in teneriffe, Spain, and Haibo Qiu lives in Xi'an, China, working in Xi'an university of posts & telecommunications as an associate professor.
-Now we are co-supervising three graduate students.
+Now we are co-supervising graduate students.
 The primary goal for us is to drive for excellence and to have fun!

 Our interests